Chasemako0/course-correct/README.md

 - Node.js v18+
 - Expo CLI
 - Supabase Project (Auth, DB, Storage)
-- Expo Go (for testing on device)
+- Expo Go

 ## Security

-- All keys stored in `supabase.js` (ignored in git)
+- API keys are kept in `supabase.js` (ignored in version control)
-- Tables protected with Row-Level Security (RLS)
+- All data tables are protected with Row-Level Security (RLS)
-- Authentication enforced on all user-specific data
+- Authentication is enforced at backend and frontend

 ## Contributions

 Pull requests are welcome.
-Open an issue first to suggest new features or improvements.
+Please open an issue to discuss any major feature changes.

 ## License